yhyakuna/katacoda-scenarios/vault-policies/step1.md

 ### Write a Policy File

-You are going to author an ACL policy in [HCL](https://github.com/hashicorp/hcl) format.
+You are going to write an ACL policy in [HCL](https://github.com/hashicorp/hcl) format.
 HCL is JSON compatible; therefore, JSON can be used as completely valid input.

-In the editor pane, right-click on the `root` and select **New > File** to create a file named, `base.hcl `.
+Create a file named, `base.hcl `: `touch base.hcl`{{execute}}

-Select the `base.hcl ` file to open its editor, and enter the following policy rules in the editor (the following snippet can be copied into the editor):
+Select the `base.hcl ` file to open it in the editor pane, and enter the following policy rules in the editor (the following snippet can be copied into the editor):

 <pre class="file" data-filename="base.hcl" data-target="replace">
 path "secret/data/training" {